Bidar: Demographics

 At the time of the 2011 census, Bidar had a population of 216,020.
 Bidar city has a sex ratio of 938 females to males and a literacy rate of 85.90%.
 Scheduled Castes and Scheduled Tribes made up 14.11% and 4.73% of the population respectively.

 At the time of the 2011 census, 52.23% of the population spoke Kannada, 33.32% Urdu, 5.54% Marathi, 3.67% Hindi and 3.33% Telugu as their first language.

 Economy

 Once a home to many cottage industries, such as cotton and oil-ginning mills, there are now few industries that draw on local raw materials or skills.
-Even the well known form of local articrafts, bidri ware, is in a state of decline.
+Even the well known form of local art crafts, bidri ware, is in a state of decline.
 Increasing prices of materials, especially silver, and declining sales have meant that many of the hereditary artisans are no longer employed in the production of such ware.
-Bidar city has a large industrial area known as Kolhar industrial area.
+Bidar city has a large industrial area known as Kolar industrial area.